vaimalaviya1233/App-Toolkit-for-Android/README.md

 AppToolkit is a versatile Android library designed to streamline development by providing pre-built components and utilities that adhere to modern design principles.

+The library initializes Firebase App Check with Play Integrity by default to help protect your Firebase resources from unauthorized access.

 ## Installation

 To integrate AppToolkit into your project, add the following dependency to your `build.gradle` file: